wantedfast/ml-agents/com.unity.ml-agents/Documentation~/Installation.md

 1. From the root of the cloned repository, activate your virtual environment and run:

-To install the `mlagents` Python package, activate your virtual environment and run from the command line:

 ```sh
 cd /path/to/ml-agents
 python -m pip install ./ml-agents-envs
 python -m pip install ./ml-agents
 ```

-Note that this will install `mlagents` from the cloned repository, _not_ from the PyPi repository.
-If you installed this correctly, you should be able to run `mlagents-learn --help`, after which you will see the command line parameters you can use with `mlagents-learn`.
+This installs the ML-Agents packages directly from the cloned source, _not_ from PyPi.

+2. To confirm a successful installation, run:
+`mlagents-learn --help`

+If the command lists available parameters, your setup is complete.

+3. If you plan to modify the ML-Agents source code or contribute changes, install the packages in editable mode.
+Editable installs let you make live changes to the Python files and test them immediately.

-If you intend to make modifications to `mlagents` or `mlagents_envs`, from the repository's root directory, run:
+From the repository’s root directory, run:

 ```sh
 pip3 install torch -f https://download.pytorch.org/whl/torch_stable.html